 The “first occupancy” language has been defined in HUD’s Fair Housing Act regulations as “a building that has never before been used for any purpose.”
-This means buildings that are rehabilitated are not covered by the design and construction requirements even if the rehabilitation occurs after March 13, 1991 and even if it is substantial rehabilitation.
+This means buildings that are rehabilitated are not covered by the design and construction requirements even if the rehabilitation occurs after March 13, 1991, and even if it is substantial rehabilitation.
 Be careful, however, because there are other laws that may cover those facilities.
-Do not assume that if it’s not covered by the Fair Housing Act there are no other requirements.
-Housing project can have up to six different access related laws requiring attention.
+Do not assume that if it is not covered by the Fair Housing Act, there are no other requirements.
+Housing projects can have up to six different access related laws requiring attention.

 A dwelling unit, as defined by the Fair Housing Act, includes:

 - A single-family unit in buildings with four or more units

 - A room in which people sleep even if they share kitchens or bathrooms, like transitional housing

 The design and construction requirements apply to “covered multifamily dwellings.”
 Covered multifamily dwellings are: